alechenninger/monarch/bin/README.md

                          merge  them  together,  provided  they   are   like  types  of  either collections or maps.
 If not provided, will  look for an array value in config files with key 'outputDir'.
+  --yaml-isolate {always,never}
+                         Controls when you want monarch to  possibly avoid destructive edits to existing YAML data sources  with  regards  to format, ordering, and/or comments outside of keys  previously  created  by monarch.
+Always will cause monarch to abort updating  a  source that would require changing keys not previously managed by  monarch.
+Never  will cause monarch to always manage the entire source.

+                         Defaults to config  files  (see  --config),  and  if  neither  are set defaults to 'always'.
 ```

 ```